-We contribute to the sustainable development of local communities using technology and knowledge gained in business.
+We are contributing to the sustainable development of local communities using technology and knowledge gained in business.

-Canon India carries out the 4E’s Project in cooperation with a local NGO, Humana People to People, India.
-The project provides various forms of assistance in the fields of eye care, education, environment, and empowerment to less privileged villages in the vicinity of the Canon India office.
+Canon India carries out the 4E’s Project in cooperation with the NGO Humana People to People India.
+The project provides various forms of assistance in the four fields of eye care, education, environment, and empowerment to impoverished villages near to the Canon India offices.

 Canon is helping to support the education of the next generation across Asia.

 Respecting the right of every child to receive an education, we have set up ten Canon Hope Elementary Schools in China to provide a better educational environment through improved access to education.

 In Vietnam, we have been involved in the Friendship School Chain Project since 2007, building schools, providing desks and chairs, and donating other supplies to help improve educational conditions for local children.
 We opened the project’s 50th school in 2022 in an impoverished mountainous area of Northeast Vietnam.

 In Thailand, Canon Group employees visit schools in remote areas or lacking in local infrastructure to help repair school facilities and plant vegetable gardens for greater self-sufficiency.
 We also donate equipment and school supplies.